 Among photos, anecdotes and old documentation, the visit to Acanceh is lived in a special way, close and authentic.
 Hopefully on your visit to Mayapán or to the cenotes of Homún or those of Cuzamá have the time and the desire to visit Acanceh.
 You are going to take a tasty caramel.

-Acanceh, archaeological siteLOCATION: Acanceh is located at 27 km east of Merida.
-If you go from Mérida take the 59 street to the peripheral of the city, follow the sign for the road to Chichén Itzá, after 5 km there is a detour to Acanceh.
-Arrives at the town of Acanceh in about 40 minutes from Merida.
+Acanceh, archaeological siteLOCATION: Acanceh is located 27 km east of Merida.
+If you go from Mérida, take 59th street to the peripheral of the city, follow the sign for the road to Chichén Itzá, after 5 km there is a detour to Acanceh.
+It reaches the town of Acanceh in about 40 minutes from Mérida.

-SCHEDULE AND SERVICES: Open from 8 to 17 daily hours.
+SCHEDULE AND SERVICES: open from 8 a.m. to 17 p.m. daily.
 They do not sell drinks or food inside.

 PRICE ENTRY: 45 mxn.
 The Sundays the entrance of INAH is free for Mexicans and permanent residents.
 Access to archaeological zones is free every day to children under 13 years, students, teachers and senior citizens with valid credentials.

 HOW TO GET IN PUBLIC TRANSPORTATION?
-Bus leaves from the Northeastern terminal of Mérida, 67 x 52 and 50; 7: 45, 9: 15, 10: 45, 12: 30 and 14: 30 schedules; It costs 23 pesos.
-Another option is to go by bus, leave when they are filled in front of the same terminal, on 67 street and charge 25 pesos.
-They take between 1 hour and a little more the big bus.
-From Piste or Valladolid also arrive collectives.
+Bus leaves from the Northeast terminal of Mérida, street 67 x 52 and 50; hours 7:45, 9:15, 10:45, 12:30 and 14:30; it costs 23 pesos.
+Another option is to go by bus, they leave when they fill up in front of the same terminal, on Calle 67 and charge 25 pesos.
+The big bus takes between 1 hour and a little longer.
+Buses also arrive from Piste or Valladolid.